AdaCore/spark2014/docs/lrm/source/lexical-elements.rst

 .. centered:: **Legality Rules**

+.. tu-reserved_words-lr_01

-#.
-The following reserved words shall not appear in |SPARK| program text
-   other than in comments:
+1. The following reserved words shall not appear in |SPARK| program text other than in comments:

    * **access**, or

    * **aliased**.

-  .. ifconfig:: Display_Trace_Units
+.. etu-reserved_words-lr_01

-      :Trace Unit: FE PR 2.9 LR The following reserved words shall not appear in |SPARK| program text other than in comments:
-          **access**, or **aliased**.